 “It will get better,” Allie whispers and grabs my hand.
 She gives it a reassuring squeeze and I can’t help but feel comforted in their presence.
 I’ll be sad when they go back to L.A. tomorrow and I go back to Florida.
 I always feel at home wherever they are.

 I dance with Allie throughout the night.
 Kristie’s the only one with a date.
-She’s seeing Brooke’s best friend, Willa, on and off when they’re in the same city.
+She’s been seeing Brooke’s best friend, Willa, on and off when they’re in the same city.
 Allie’s my date tonight, and that’s perfect.
 Maybe this is all I need right now.
 My own company and the company of my best friends in the entire world.
 I know them well and I love them dearly.

 Evan and Brooke come dancing up to me and Allie sometime during the night.
 I smile at the happy couple and it’s not even forced.
 I wonder if they’ve noticed the difference.
 It’s getting easier as the night goes on.
 Kendra’s been texting me nonstop and every time she does, I take a drink or a shot.